white-leaf-devs/recommendation-system/README.md

 #### Running migrations and loading data
-Supported controllers are defined in `controllers` folder, to setup the database run `diesel setup` and then `diesel migration run` on each controller directory, this should create the database and create the tables.
+Supported controllers are defined in `controllers` folder, to setup the database run `diesel setup` on each controller directory, this should create the database and create the tables.
 After that you just need to load data into the database by using the following command on each controller directory: